 - We just use a wad of normal silicone sealant in-between the piezos (Think Oreos)

-- Join the two (black) wires from the capsules and connect to Gnd on your xlr / microphone-cable
+- Join black wire from Piezo A to red wire from Piezo B and connect to Gnd on your xlr / microphone-cable

-- Connect the centre wire (red) from piezo A to + (hot) and the red from piezo B to - (cold) on your xlr / microphone-cable
+- Connect the red wire from piezo A to + (hot) and the black from piezo B to - (cold) on your xlr / microphone-cable

 - Connect a XLR-plug to the other end of your cable